AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 ### Compression format

+Sets which compression codec to use when saving data to file.
+Supported options are GZIP and NONE.

 ### Encoding

+Not shown in the UI screenshot.
 Specifies encoding (charset) of saved CSV files.
 Options are UTF-8 or UTF-16.

 ### Char to escape quote

+Not shown in the UI screenshot.
 A flag indicating whether values containing quotes should always be enclosed in quotes.

 Default is to escape all values containing a quote character.

 ### Line separator

+Not shown in the UI screenshot.
 Defines the line separator that should be used for writing.
 Maximum length is 1 character.

 ### Ignore leading whitespace